R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 ...
 ```

 - `keyName` - The name of the key.
-This name is used during key derivation and if changed, will result in a different key being generated.
-This can be used to separate keys by purpose.
+This name is used during key derivation.
+A change in `keyName` will generate a
+  different key.
+This can be used to generate separate keys by purpose.
 - `masterKeyType` - The type of master key to use for the derivation (see [`MasterKeyType`](api/-conclave%20-core/com.r3.conclave.common.kds/-master-key-type/index.html)).
-- `policyConstraint` - A string which specifies the constraints that the enclave must meet in order to derive the corresponding private key and decrypt messages.
+- `policyConstraint` - A string that specifies the constraints the enclave must meet to derive the corresponding
+   private key and decrypt messages.
 The string should be in the [enclave constraints DSL](constraints.md) format.

 ### Using the KDS post office builder

-After creating an appropriate key spec, you can instantiate a post office using the [`usingKDS`](api/-conclave%20-core/com.r3.conclave.client/-post-office-builder/using-k-d-s.html) method of the [`PostOfficeBuilder`](api/-conclave%20-core/com.r3.conclave.client/-post-office-builder/index.html) class.
+After creating an appropriate key spec, you can instantiate a post office using the [`usingKDS`](api/-conclave%20-core/com.r3.conclave.client/-post-office-builder/using-k-d-s.html)
+method of the [`PostOfficeBuilder`](api/-conclave%20-core/com.r3.conclave.client/-post-office-builder/index.html) class.

 ```java
 import com.r3.conclave.client.PostOfficeBuilder;